Operating Nomad Agents

 Region: This is the region and datacenter in which the agent is configured to run.
 Nomad has first-class support for multi-datacenter and multi-region configurations.
 The

 -dcflags can be used to set the region and datacenter.
 The default is the

 Server: This indicates whether the agent has enabled server mode.
 Server nodes have the extra burden of participating in the consensus protocol, storing cluster state, and making scheduling decisions.

-any signal to an agent (interrupt, terminate, kill) will cause the agent
+By default, any stop signal to an agent (interrupt or terminate) will cause the

 leave_on_terminate to respond to the